sketch

 1.1Installation

-Since April 2016, Sketch is available in Quicklisp, Common Lisp's de facto package manager.
-This makes getting and running Sketch as easy as
+Sketch is available through Quicklisp, Common Lisp's de facto package manager.
+From your REPL, run:

 (ql:quickload :sketch)

-To make Sketch run correctly, though, a few requirements must be met.
+To make Sketch run correctly, however, a few requirements must be met.

 1.1.1Requirements